 Distilling whiskey involves the separation of alcohol from water, and this separation is done by evaporating the alcohol using intense heat.
 Irish whiskey is considered by many drinkers to be far smoother than Scotch whisky, and this is attributed to the fact that Irish whiskey is distilled for a considerable period.

 The final spirit, at the end of the distillation process, is 80 percent alcohol.
 Then, water is added to bring down the volume of alcohol to 63 percent.
 Then it will be placed in a cask for aging, and as the whiskey ages, a small amount of it is usually lost to evaporation.
 This is commonly referred to as “the angel’s share.”
 That’s adorable, isn’t it?

 Now Irish law stipulates that whiskey must be allowed to mature in casks for at least three years by Irish whiskey distilleries and you may even come across some bottle that took much longer to mature, i.e., from five to seven years.

 Once the whiskey is sufficiently aged, the master blender does his thing by combining multiple casks into one vat, and then adds more water to bring the alcohol by volume (ABV) down to 40 percent or thereabout.

-The Irish are more concerned about the art of distilling while the Scots – producers of Scotch whiskey – underscore the art of the blend.
-This is one of the clear and primary reasons why Irish and Scotch whiskey is different.
+The Irish are more concerned about the art of distilling while the Scots – producers of Scotch whisky – underscore the art of the blend.
+This is one of the clear and primary reasons why Irish and Scotch whisky is different.